2026 Commencement Program | Fresno

 Adopted from the Code of Ethics of the American Psychological Association.

-DEGREES EARNED FROM ALLIANT INTERNATIONAL UNIVERSITY
+DEGREES EARNED FROM ALLIANT UNIVERSITY

-CALIFORNIA SCHOOL OF EDUCATION
+SCHOOL OF EDUCATION

 MASTER OF ARTS IN EDUCATION: EDUCATION SPECIALIST